wri/ndc/July 26/EGY-EN-CM.md

 In terms of livestock production, current evidence shows that temperature rise leads to harmful heat stress, which negatively impacts livestock productivity.
 New animal diseases have emerged in Egypt, which have strong negative impacts on livestock production.
 These include bluetongue disease and rift valley fever, which are both attributed to significant changes in the Egyptian climate.

-Climate change increase seawater temperature, shifting fish distributions northwards to live in deeper waters.
+Climate change is expected to increase seawater temperature, shifting fish distributions northwards to live in deeper waters.
 In addition, increased water salinity in the coastal lakes in Egypt is expected to negatively affect fish species.

 ***Coastal zones*** are expected to suffer from climate change direct impacts.
 These include sea level rise and the overflow of low-level land.
 Estimations indicate that sea level rise by 50 cm leads to serious impacts on low-level lands in Delta and adjacent highly populated cities such as Alexandria and Port Said.
 Consequently, this will result in a more significant challenge, which is the migration of people from the affected areas to other areas, thus affecting the efficiency of different services and increasing the financial cost required for their development.